Adnanosman9/Smart-Gloves/README.md

 ## Overview

 Communication is a fundamental right, yet many in the deaf community in Bangladesh face significant barriers.
-This project is a **low-cost, sensor-based wearable** designed to bridge that gap.
+This project is a **sensor based wearable glove** to bridge that gap.

 Unlike existing systems that rely on computer vision, this glove uses **integrated sensors** to track hand movements and finger bendings, making it: